Warm-Ups for Runners

 Walking

-Walking is generally unnecessary before a race but can it can be useful to include in a couple of cases:
+Walking is generally unnecessary before a race but it can be useful in certain circumstance:

 Jogging/Running

-Unless you've included any walking then jogging/running is usually the first thing you should do during your warm up.
-And for races of longer duration, jogging may be all that is required for a warm up.
+Unless you've included any walking then jogging/running is usually the first thing you should do during your warm-up.
+And for races of longer duration, jogging may be all that's needed.

-A good strategy for this phase of the warm up is to start at a gentle jog and gradually progress to race pace or just below by the end.
-But do be wary of running too hard or spending too long at close to race pace during this run.
+A good approach for this phase is to start at a gentle jog and gradually progress to race pace or just below by the end.
+But do be wary of running too hard or spending too long at close to race-pace during this run.
 You don't want to end up fatigued.

 How long you spend running will vary according to taste, but 10-20 minutes works well for most.